Configuration

 Runtime Settings - Managed via Admin Settings UI:

-- Alerting configuration (Alertmanager URL, intervals, timeouts)
+- Alerting configuration (SMTP settings, intervals, timeouts)

 - AI/LLM settings (API keys, models, endpoints)